midiantossani/midiantossani/README.md

-### Olá! 👋 Eu sou a Midian Tossani
+### Olá!
+Eu sou a Midian Tossani 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...JavaScript.
 - 📫 How to reach me: ...

 <div>